-By the way, although you might be tempted, don’t increase the ingredients and try to make a “giant loaf” for a bunch of meals.
-J If you do that, it doesn’t get cooked all the way through… and the last thing you want is a mushy protein cake!
+- Although you might be tempted, don’t increase the ingredients and try to make a “giant loaf” for a bunch of meals.
+If you do that, it doesn’t get cooked all the way through… and the last thing you want is a mushy protein cake!

 Have dessert for breakfast with this delicious Cinnamon Swirl Protein Cake!
 It’s high in protein, easy to make, and stores well in the fridge.